Effect of control procedures on the evolution of entanglement in open quantum systems

 \section{Preliminaries}

 An open quantum system, as defined in the introduction, is exposed to its environment, which is usually a thermal reservoir.
 The dynamics of such a system is naturally dictated by its interaction with its environment.
 If $H$ be the total Hamiltonian of an open system, then $H = H_S + H_R + H_{SR}$, where $H_S$ and $H_R$ are the system and reservoir Hamiltonians respectively and $H_{SR}$ is the interaction Hamiltonian.
-Open systems undergo nonunitary evolution due to this interaction term, and, depending on the type of the system-reservoir ($SR$) interaction, can be broadly divided into two categories --- dissipative and non-dissipative.
+Open systems undergo nonunitary evolution due to this interaction term, and, depending on the type of the system-reservoir ($SR$) interaction, they can be broadly divided into two categories --- dissipative and non-dissipative.
 In the former, the system Hamiltonian does not commute with the interaction Hamiltonian, $[H_S, H_{SR}] \neq 0$, and dephasing occurs along with dissipation and decoherence.
-In the latter however, these two do commute --- $[H_S, H_{SR}] = 0$ --- and hence the $SR$ interaction is characterized by a class of energy-preserving measurements where dephasing occurs without damping the system \cite{bg07,bs08}.
+In the latter however, these two do commute --- $[H_S, H_{SR}] = 0$ --- and hence the $SR$ interaction is characterized by a class of energy-preserving measurements where dephasing occurs without damping the system \cite{Banerjee07,Banerjee08}.
 Such a non-dissipative system, as well as the corresponding interaction, is called a Quantum Non-Demolition (QND) system.

-We are interested in the time evolution of OQS, i.e., of the system state $\rho_S$.
+We are interested in the time evolution of open quantum system, i.e., of the system state $\rho_S$.
 Let the initial state of the system-bath combination be $\rho(0)$, and let the state at time $t$ be $\rho(t) = U \rho(0) U^{\dagger}$, where $U = e^{-iHt}$ is the time evolution operator.
 The state of the system alone is obtained from $\rho(t)$ by simply tracing out the bath degrees of freedom: $\rho_S(t) = \mathrm{Tr}_R \left[ \rho(t) \right]$, where Tr$_R$ implies a partial trace over the bath.
-The evolution of the system-bath combination in unitary, and
+The evolution of the system-bath combination is unitary, and

 is the equation of motion.
 However, the evolution of the system itself is nonunitary, and thus requires a more general equation of motion which, after the application of the Born, Markov and rotating wave approximations, can be written as